Nutritionize

 Make HEALTHY OMELETS by adding SPINACH, ONIONS, GARLIC, MUSHROOMS, TOMATOES, and a variety of other fresh vegetables.

 Use ORGANIC EGGS high in omega 3 fatty acids, they are a source of high quality protein and micronutrients.
 Don't worry about the yolk... that's where the vitamins B12, D, E, etc. are found, along with lecithin which is a great source of choline.
 There is some cholesterol in the yolk but the cholesterol we eat does not affect our BLOOD CHOLESTEROL levels as much as saturated fats from animal sources.
-Besides, the only truly "bad" cholesterol is oxidized cholesterol, and vitamin E and coenzyme Q10 help to protect against that.
+Besides, the only truly "bad" cholesterol is oxidized cholesterol, and antioxidants such as vitamin E and coenzyme Q10 help to protect against that damaging oxidation.
 For more information on the very important molecule of cholesterol, visit "Myths and Misconceptions".

 LUNCH